Michael-Perry-1999/customer-engagement-platform/README.md

 ### Campaign Activation

-Provide activation-ready datasets for customer engagement platforms such as Braze.
+Provide activation-ready datasets for customer engagement platforms such as Braze or Hightouch.

 ### Executive Reporting